Chia-Network/chialisp-web/docs/tutorials/offers_gui_tutorial.md

 </figure>
 <br/>

    3. The "Cancel Offer" dialog will appear.
 The default option is to cancel on the blockchain.
-This option will use your wallet to buy the coins you offered, which will ensure that nobody can accept your offer in the future.
+This option will use your wallet to spend the coins you had offered, and create new coins of the same type and value.
+This process does not involve taking the other end of the offer, so you will not receive any funds of the type you had requested.
+The end result is that your wallet's balance will be the same as it was before you made the offer.
+The advantage of canceling in this manner is that it ensures that nobody can accept your offer in the future.

 <figure>
 <img src="/img/offers_img/gui_tutorial/cancel/3_cancel_on_chain.png" alt="Cancel on chain"/>